walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * lookup, get, put, remove, O(lgn)
     * not synchronized,
     <pre><code>SortedMap m = Collections.synchronizedSortedMap(new TreeMap(...));</code></pre>
+  * HashMap
+    * provide quick access to key-value pairs
+    * is basically an array of buckets, each bucket holds a list of entires
+    * we calculate hash code from the key, and get the index to store key-value pairs
+    * if two keys have the same hash code, they're mapped into the same bucket, and chined using linked list.
+    * when we resize the hashmap, the hash code of each key remains the same, but they're mapped to different index in the array.
+This will take O(n).

 * Generics
   * added in J2SE 5.0